Courtaulds: Expansion

-Post World War II
+Postwar era

-Carbon disulfide, used in rayon production, increases the risk of heart attacks and strokes in rayon workers (among other health risks, some of them known since the 1800s).
+Carbon disulphide, used in rayon production, increases the risk of heart attacks and strokes in rayon workers (among other health risks, some of them known since the 1800s).
 Data on these additional risks came out in the 1960s.
 Courtaulds worked hard to prevent publication of this data in the UK.

 Courtaulds was one of the earliest companies in the UK to establish an economics department.
-In the three decades following World War II that department made notable contributions to the understanding of investment appraisal and the formulation of British, and later European, trade policy.
+In the three decades following the Second World War, this department made notable contributions to the understanding of investment appraisal and the formulation of British, and later European, trade policy.
 The function also played a significant role in the development of Courtaulds from a rather sedate, man-made fibres producer to the world's largest textile manufacturer, a position the company attained in the mid-1970s.
 The economics department then influenced the early stages of the subsequent extensive restructuring of the company, a process that culminated in the demerging of its textile activities as a separately quoted company in March 1990.

-In 1962 a hostile takeover attempt by Imperial Chemical Industries was defeated.
+In 1962, a hostile takeover attempt of Courtaulds was launched by Imperial Chemical Industries (ICI); the board chose to fight this effort, enacting measures such as a more open management approach and promising shareholders a 30 percent rise in pre-tax earnings.
+ICI's takeover bid ultimately failed, an outcome which somewhat tarnished the image of ICI chairman Paul Chambers.

 Throughout the 1980s, Courtaulds conducted research on solvent-spun cellulose fibres, using amine oxides.
 This process had previously been suggested by Eastman-Kodak, but their patent was nearing expiration.
 By the 1990s, this research led to pilot scale facilities and a subsequent patent battle with Lenzing.
-These companies initially cross-licensed, but the Lyocell process became Lenzing property after the demise of Courtaulds Plc in 1998.
+The two companies struck a cross-licensing agreement; ultimately, the Lyocell process came into Lenzing's ownership following the demise of Courtaulds plc in 1998.